 (919) 360-0690

 Mimes struggle with invisible forces.
 Children struggle with abstract scientific principles.
-In this new show, “The Scientific Mime, or, What’s Up With Gravity?”
+In this show, “The Scientific Mime, or, What’s Up With Gravity?”
 Kerrigan demonstrates and defines concepts that seem abstract to young people–invisible forces like gravity, forms of energy like sound waves, concepts like weight, pull, push, friction, mass, inertia, and more.
 Expect silly approaches to “weighty” topics.
 (Get it?
 It’s “heavy.”
 Like gravity! and “light.”
 Like weightlessness!)
-Juggling provides another window into force, motion, speed, direction, and gravity.
+Juggling provides a window into force, motion, speed, direction, and gravity.
 The audience participates in the show by performing sound-and-motion gestures for key vocabulary with the mime.

 Sheila Kerrigan